about poisons

 Where are they being used?

-Alberta is the last province authorized under Health Canada to use these poisons.
-However, strychnine and Compound 1080 are showing up where they are not legal, such as British Columbia, reinforcing concerns surrounding misuse of these highly dangerous toxins.
+Alberta is the last province authorized under Health Canada to use this poison.
+However, Compound 1080 is still showing up where it is not legal, reinforcing concerns surrounding misuse of these highly dangerous toxins.

 Compound 1080 is showing up in B.C., as detected by toxicology tests of dog victims in 2018 and 2020, despite the province not having a permit.
 This is illegal and indicates that this highly toxic substance is not managed responsibly.